samman4/geog-418/README.md

 I_i = \frac{x_i - \bar{x}}{S_i^2}\sum{_{j=1}^n}W_{i,j}(x_j - \bar{x})\space \space where \space \space S_i^2 = \frac{\sum_{i=1}^n (x_i - \bar{x})^2}{n-1}
 $$

-Here, if $x$ is the variable being assessed, $x_i$ is the variable value at a point of interest (i) and $x_j$ represents a neighbour to $x_i$ (here determined by the queen weighting scheme).
-The spatial weighting applied to the weighting matrix $W_{i,j}$ is multiplied by both the differences of $x_i$ and the mean value of variable $x$, and $x_j$ and the mean value of variable $x$.
+In this context, let $x$ be the assessed variable, where $x_i$ denotes the variable value at a specific point of interest (i) and $x_j$ signifies a neighbor of $x_i$, determined by the queen weighting scheme.
+The spatial weighting applied through the matrix $W_{i,j}$ is multiplied by the differences between $x_i$ and the mean value of variable $x$, and between $x_j$ and the mean value of variable $x$.

-The denominator in this case is used to standardize our values, and therefore relatively high values of I correspond with positive spatial autocorrelation, and relatively low values of I correspond with negative spatial autocorrelation.
-Remember that the global Moran’s I statistic provides an indication of how spatially autocorrelated our data is over the entire dataset, thus representing a spatial pattern at the global scale [15].
+The denominator in this scenario standardizes our values, indicating that higher values of I are associated with positive spatial autocorrelation, while lower values of I indicate negative spatial autocorrelation.
+It is important to note that the global Moran’s I statistic shows how spatially autocorrelated the data is across the entire dataset, thereby illustrating a spatial pattern on a global scale.

 ```{r Local Morans I, echo=TRUE, eval=TRUE, warning=FALSE}
 #Calculate LISA test for Income